History Of Davis IC

 On May 10, 2007 the Center was named the Kathryn W. and Shelby Cullom Davis ’30 International Center through a generous endowment from Ms. Kathryn W. Davis.
 Her son Shelby Davis ’58, a trustee of Princeton, had initiated this endowment as a partial celebration for Ms. Davis’s centennial birthday.
 Ms. Davis together with her late husband and philanthropic family has supported many programs involving world peace and international understanding.
 We are grateful for their trust, which has enabled us to sustain our support for international students and our efforts to promote cross cultural competency and understanding.

 In the summer of 2010 following the retirement of long-time Director Paula Chow, the Davis International Center was reorganized and expanded.
-Staff members from offices that were previously located in separate areas of campus – The Office of Visa Services, the Office of the Dean of Undergraduate Students, and the International Center were reorganized into one central organization -the Davis International Center - that provides services and programs that address the comprehensive needs of international students and scholars.
+Staff members from offices that were previously located in separate areas of campus – The Office of Visa Services, the Office of the Dean of Undergraduate Students, and the International Center were reorganized into one central organization - the Davis International Center - that provides a range of services and programs that address the comprehensive needs of international students and scholars.
 Jacqueline Leighton was hired to direct the newly restructured Center.
 The Center adapted a new look and a new mission, but the values remain the same.
 We are still dedicated to promoting internationalization and cross-cultural understanding at Princeton University.